How random connectivity shapes the fluctuating dynamics of finite-size neural populations: Analysis of the mesoscopic model

 where $\sigma_0^2$ is given by Eq.~\eqref{eq:sigma0-approx}.
 Furthermore, we introduced the non-dimensional function

 defined on the interval $[0,1]$.
 This function has an inverted-U shape and is symmetric with respect to $x=\frac{1}{2}$ (a graph of $Q$ is shown in Fig.~\ref{fig:var_r_with_external_noise_and_Fh}c, dotted lines).
 Equation \eqref{eq:Fh-approx} clearly shows that the factor $F_h$ increases with the connection probability $p$ because $\sigma_0^2$ decreases with $p$, cf. Eq.~\eqref{eq:sigma0-approx}.
-The first-order MF theory corresponding to the mean-connectivity network (without additional noise) is obtained by setting $p=1$ in Eq.~\eqref{eq:sigma0-approx}.
+The MF1 theory corresponding to the mean-connectivity network (without additional noise) is obtained by setting $p=1$ in Eq.~\eqref{eq:sigma0-approx}.
 In this case, the dispersion $\sigma_0^2$ vanishes, and hence the slope $F_h$ is maximized.
-Therefore, the 1st- and 2nd-order models predict the same power-law behaviour, but with a higher magnitude for the 1st-order model (Fig.~\ref{fig:chi_r}a).
+Therefore, the MF1 and MF2 \rot{theories} predict the same power-law behavior \rot{of the rate susceptibility with $\omega$ at large frequencies}, but with a higher magnitude for the 1st-order model \rot{(Fig.~\ref{fig:first_order_and_stability_in_main_text}d)}.
 With increasing connection probability $p$ the susceptibility approaches the 1st-order MF theory.
 The low-frequency limit is in both mesoscopic models almost independent of $p$ as the low-frequency limit is roughly given by $-w^{-1}$.
-Simulations of the annealed network model match the predictions of the 2nd-order MF model while the quenched network model has slightly lower amplitude and slightly lower phase for intermediate frequencies.
-Overall, the 2nd-order MF theory yields a strongly improved prediction compared to the 1st-order MF model.
+Simulations of the annealed network network (not shown in the figure) match the predictions of the MF2 \rot{theory} while the quenched network model has slightly lower amplitude and slightly lower phase for intermediate frequencies.
+Overall, the MF2 theory yields a strongly improved prediction compared to the MF1 \rot{theory}.